-Here, we take a different view on data assimilation methods for mantle circulation models by focusing on how to take into account the uncertainties in plate tectonic reconstructions.
-For almost a decade, 3-D spherical mantle convection models have shown the capability to self-consistently produce plate-like tectonics at their surface (Walzer and Hendel, 2008; Van Heck and the Earth to mantle convection processes (Coltice et al., 2012; Rolf et al., 2014; Mallard et al., 2016).
-In Bocher et al. (2016), we took advantage of this link to build a sequential data assimilation algorithm able to integrate plate reconstructions into a mantle convection code while taking into account the uncertainties on those plate tectonic reconstructions.
-This technique assimilates a time series of surface observations chronologically, by repeating two stages, analysis and forecast, until all observations are
+Here, we take a different view of data assimilation methods for mantle circulation models by focusing on how to take into account the uncertainties in plate tectonic reconstructions.
+For almost a decade, 3-D spherical mantle convection models have shown the capability to self-consistently produce plate-like tectonics at their surface (Walzer and Hendel, 2008; Van Heck and Tackley, 2008; Yoshida, 2008; Foley and Becker, 2009).
+These models physically link surface tectonics comparable to that of the Earth to mantle convection processes (Coltice et al., 2012; Rolf et al., 2014; Mallard et al., 2016).
+In Bocher et al. (2016), we took advantage of this link to build a sequential data assimilation algorithm able to integrate plate reconstructions into a mantle convection code while taking into account the uncertainties in those plate tectonic reconstructions.
+This technique assimilates a time series of surface observations chronologically, by repeating two stages (analysis and forecast), until all observations are taken into account.
+Whenever an observation is available, the analysis evaluates the most likely state of the mantle at this time, considering a prior guess (supplied by the forecast) and the new observations at hand.
+For this evaluation, we used the classical best linear unbiased estimate (Talagrand, 1997).
+Then, the forward model of mantle convection forecasts the evolution of the mantle until the next observation time.
+We tested this algorithm on synthetic experiments.
+It proved to be efficient in recovering mantle circulation given constraints on the amplitude of errors affecting observations and the timespan between observations.